MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/active-directory/update-federated-domain-office-365.md

 - You can't connect by using Windows PowerShell.
 For more info about this issue, see the following Microsoft Knowledge Base article:

-  [2494043 ](https://support.microsoft.com/help/2494043)  You cannot connect by using the Azure Active Directory Module for Windows PowerShell
+  [2494043 ](https://support.microsoft.com/help/2494043)  You cannot connect by using the Azure Active Directory module for Windows PowerShell
-- The Azure Active Directory Module for Windows PowerShell can't load because of missing prerequisites.
+- The Azure Active Directory module for Windows PowerShell can't load because of missing prerequisites.
 For more info, see the following Microsoft Knowledge Base article:

-  [2461873 ](https://support.microsoft.com/help/2461873)  You can't open the Azure Active Directory Module for Windows PowerShell
+  [2461873 ](https://support.microsoft.com/help/2461873)  You can't open the Azure Active Directory module for Windows PowerShell
 - You get an "Access Denied" error message when you try to run the set-MSOLADFSContext cmdlet.
 For more info, see the following Microsoft Knowledge Base article:

   [2587730 ](https://support.microsoft.com/help/2587730) "The connection to \<ServerName> Active Directory Federation Services 2.0 server failed" error when you use the Set-MsolADFSContext cmdlet

 Still need help?
-Go to [Microsoft Community](https://answers.microsoft.com/) or the [Azure Active Directory Forums](https://social.msdn.microsoft.com/forums/azure/home?forum=windowsazuread) website.
+Go to [Microsoft Community](https://answers.microsoft.com/) or the [Microsoft Entra Forums](https://social.msdn.microsoft.com/forums/azure/home?forum=windowsazuread) website.